Parth018/CRM-Backend/README.md

 ## Introduction

-CRM-Backend is a Spring Boot application that provides a RESTful API for managing customer relationship data.
+CRM-Backend is a Spring Boot application that provides a RESTful API for managing customer relationship database.
 The API supports CRUD operations for customer records and other related resources, ensuring efficient and organized customer management.

 ## Features